 If your phone number has changed or the mobile device you used for authentication is lost, you should immediately disable multifactor authentication for your device (via email) so that you can log in and access your LastPass account.

-For lost or stolen devices, it is strongly recommended that you change your Master Password once you log in to your account.
-You can also re-enable Multifactor Authentication once you've logged in to your Vault.
+Tip: For lost or stolen devices, it is strongly recommended that you change your Master Password once you log in to your account.
+You can also re-enable multifactor authentication once you've logged in to your Vault.

-- Log in to LastPass with your username and Master Password from your desktop or another device.
+- Log in to LastPass with your email address and Master Password from your desktop or another device.

-- When prompted, click the If you lost your device, click here to disable authentication hyperlink on the bottom of the Multifactor Authentication window.
+- When prompted, click the I've lost my <authenticator app name> device hyperlink on the bottom of the window.

-- When prompted, enter your Master Password, then click Continue.
+- When prompted, enter your email address, then click Send Email.